-Note to the reader …. there will be a second part coming in late 2017 that will describe the magnetic properties of Earth and how they facilitated this process.
+Note to the reader …. there is a second part uploaded in sections as posts that will describe the magnetic properties of Earth and how they facilitated this process.
 Download PDF of full article Here.

 © 2014 by B. L. Freeborn

 It is a marvelous situation we find ourselves in.
 We live upon a planet that was created with an excellent shock absorber and dampening system, and that has made all the difference.